shazChaudhry/okta-spike/README.md

 - Follow Okta-Jenkins-integration configurations described in this doc: [SAML Authentication with Okta SSO and users groups](https://rtfm.co.ua/en/jenkins-saml-authentication-via-okta-and-users-groups/#Okta_Community_Created_Jenkins_SAML_application)

 ## AWS integration with Okta
+- Instructions to come soon ...
 - Not tried yet but this document might of of help: https://help.okta.com/en/prod/Content/Topics/DeploymentGuides/AWS/aws-deployment.htm
-- Not tried this dock either but might be of help: [How to Configure SAML 2.0 for AWS Account Federation](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#:~:text=IdP%2Dinitiated%20SSO-,Overview,and%20assign%20those%20to%20users.)
+- Not tried this doc either but might be of help: [How to Configure SAML 2.0 for AWS Account Federation](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#:~:text=IdP%2Dinitiated%20SSO-,Overview,and%20assign%20those%20to%20users.)

-## AWS integration with Okta
-- Instructions to come soon ...

 ## References
 - Okta website - https://www.okta.com/